ampas/aces-docs/mkdocs/docs/specifications/clf/index.md

     The nominal value is 0.0 for all channels.

     `Power`
-    : three decimal values representing the R, G, and B power values, which change the inter- mediate shape of the transfer function <br>
+    : three decimal values representing the R, G, and B power values, which change the intermediate shape of the transfer function <br>
     Valid values for power must be greater than zero ($\gt$ 0). <br>
     The nominal value is 1.0 for all channels.